AP source: Aging New York nuclear plant to close by 2021

 ALBANY, N.Y.
-(AP) — The aging Indian Point nuclear power plant just north of New York City will close within four years under a deal with Gov. Andrew Cuomo, who has long argued it should be shuttered to protect the millions of people living nearby.
+(AP) — The aging Indian Point nuclear power plant just north of New York City will close within about four years under a deal with Gov. Andrew Cuomo, who has long argued it should be shuttered to protect the millions of people living nearby.

-Under the arrangement plant owner Entergy Corp. will shut both reactors at the Westchester County facility by April 2021.
+Under the arrangement, plant owner Entergy Corp. will shut both reactors at the Westchester County facility by April 2021.
 A person familiar with the agreement but not authorized to speak publicly confirmed the agreement on the condition of anonymity to The Associated Press on Friday.

-It remains to be seen how the state would make up for the loss of electrical generation once the plant, which supplies a quarter of the power used in New York City and Westchester County, closes.
+It remains to be seen how the state would make up for the loss of electrical generation once the plant closes.
+Entergy says its facility, which has 1,050 employees, supplies the equivalent of a quarter of the power used in New York City and Westchester County.
 The facility’s reactor units began commercial operation in 1974 and 1976.

 More than 17 million people live within 50 miles of the facility, which sits alongside the lower Hudson River about 30 miles north of New York City, the nation’s biggest city.
 Cuomo, a Democrat, has long argued that operating a nuclear plant so close to a major population center poses a potential safety hazard.